 Previously, SNAP recipients could purchase food at grocery stores and farmers markets, but not at restaurants.

 Proponents of the bill argued food stamp recipients have limited options for a hot meal.

 “Somebody who’s homeless, for example, they don’t have a place to prepare that food or somebody who’s disabled, they’re not able to come home and cook a meal themselves,” state Rep. Tom Demmer, R-Dixon, told WICS-TV.

 While he favors the bill, he isn’t without his concerns.

 “The prices of foods at restaurants are higher than what it might be at the grocery store and so, there’s a little bit of a trade-off there.
 So we want to make sure people aren’t running out of benefits at the end of the month,” Demmer told the TV station.

-If signed into law, Illinois on Jan.
-1, 2020, would join California and Arizona in allowing food stamp recipients to use their benefits at restaurants.
+Illinois joins California and Arizona in allowing food stamp recipients to use their benefits at restaurants.
 Both states currently allow benefits to be used at Subway and Jack in the Box.
 Florida and Rhode Island have pilot programs, and Maryland is considering a bill similar to Illinois’.

-The state would need to certify restaurants to participate, just as grocery stores are now under SNAP.
+The state must first certify restaurants to participate, just as they do grocery stores now under SNAP.
 The Restaurant Meals Program would be available to low-income Illinois residents who are homeless, disabled, over 60 and their spouses.